-Each photographer is allowed to submit 3 photographs.
+Each photographer can submit up to 3 photographs.
 If your photograph is chosen for inclusion in the book, we will request the image in 300 ppi and you will need to sign a Letter of Agreement, granting us permission to include your photograph.
-The copyright remains with the photographer.
+The copyright remains always with the photographer.
 It is ok if the image has been previously published, as long as the photographer retains the rights.
 There is no monetary payment however each photographer chosen will receive a copy of the book.
 The submissions are open to photographers living anywhere in the world.

 Please fill out the form below and submit with up to 3 images in 72 ppi resolution and maximum 2400 pixels in either direction.

 Please make sure the file name on each image MATCHES what you put in the form below.
 BOTH should contain your full name and the corresponding number of the submission 1, 2 or 3.
 Photos without matching file names will be INELIGIBLE and DELETED.